 .Rmd file) and merges (or “knits”) the formatted text and evaluated code results in a separate output document (e.g., an

-An R Markdown document consists of 3 parts:
+A typical R Markdown document consists of three distinct parts:

 - Code chunks that contain and evaluate R code.